glmj10/pharmacy/readme.md

-# 🏥 Pharmacy Ecommerce System
+# 🏥 Pharmacy E-commerce System

 A comprehensive pharmacy management system with user and admin interfaces, built with Spring Boot, React, and MySQL.